Ramgarh Upazila

-Ramgarh (রামগড়) is an upazila of Khagrachari District in the Division of Chattogram, Bangladesh.
+Ramgarh (রামগড়) is an upazila of Khagrachhari District in Chattogram Division, Bangladesh.

 History

 This was part of ancient Pundra Kingdom.

 During the Indo-Pakistani War of 1971 for the liberation of Bangladesh, when Pakistan Army created the 91st ad hoc brigade as part of the 39th Division to hold on to this area and to defend north of Chittagong, but these ad hoc formations lacked the staff and equipment of regular formations.
 Pakistan Army's 93,000 troops unconditionally surrendered to the Indian Army and India's local ally Mukti Bahini on 16 December 1971.
 This day and event is commemorated as the Bijoy Dibos (বিজয় দিবস) in Bangladesh and Vijay Diwas in India.

 Geography

-Ramgarh is located at 22.9667°N 91.7000°E. It has 9,304 households and total area 240.87 km2.
+Ramgarh is located at 22.9667°N 91.7000°E. It has a total area of 199.83 km2.

 Demographics

-As of the 1991 Bangladesh census, Ramgarh has a population of 44,217.
-Males constitute 53.01% of the population, and females 46.99%.
-This Upazila's eighteen up population is 22,854.
-Ramgarh has an average literacy rate of 29.1% (7+ years), and the national average of 32.4% literate.